Setup Guide

 # Un-revoke: DELETE /api/brand/revoke/FASHIONX%2FBAG01%23SN0001

 Attach a product image to an asset by tapping the image picker in the Issue Asset screen.
-The image is uploaded to your IPFS node and the CID is stored in the Ravencoin asset metadata.
+The CID is computed on-device (no IPFS node required).
+Optionally configure a Kubo node URL in Settings to also push the image there.

 // In Brand App → Issue Asset screen: